 - Most important, just be present, despite the mood the individual may be in, to show him or her how much you care.
 Sometimes, just sitting quietly together can make an enormous amount of difference in how someone feels.

 Contact JFS Care at 213-383-2273 for additional resources and support to help prevent holiday depression in the elderly and to schedule a free assessment.
 Make each day the best it can be with help from our highly-qualified caregivers.
-Learn more about our Burbank home health services and the surrounding areas we serve.
+Learn more about our in-home care in Los Angeles and the surrounding areas we serve.